The Sisters (short story): Evolution of the story

+In Joyce's Stephen Hero, "an epiphany" is defined "as a sudden spiritual manifestation, whether in the vulgarity of speech or of gesture or in a memorable phase of the mind itself".
+Both forms are found in "The Sisters", in Eliza's conversation and in the boy's dream of Father Flynn.

 Reception

-"The Sisters" has been a subject of scholarly debate, mostly in regards to the priest's illness.
+"The Sisters" has been a subject of scholarly debate, mostly in regard to the priest's illness.
 One analysis of Father Flynn's illness throughout the second version of the story shows that Joyce deliberately implied that Father Flynn had central nervous system syphilis.
 Joyce was interested and qualified enough in medicine to be able to describe a syphilitic and had definite reasons for doing so.
 The syphilitic nature of Father Flynn's illness is apparent in the author's use of paralysis, which was often used synonymously with paresis (general paralysis of the insane) when Joyce began his revisions in 1905.

 The priest having suffered from a sexually transmitted infection would help account for the adult society's negative opinion and disdain for him.

+But, on the other hand, the opening sentence of the story states unambiguously, "There was no hope for him this time: it was the third stroke."
+The paralysis is also perfectly explainable as a result of the series of strokes.